K'un-lun po

+Description

+The characteristics of this ship are that it is large (more than 50–60 m long), the hull is made of multiple plankings, has no outrigger, mounted with many masts and sails, the sail is in the form of a tanja sail, and has a plank fastening technique in the form of stitching with plant fibers.

+These ships are observed by the Chinese as visiting their southeastern ports and identified as K'un-lun po (or bo), which means "ships of the southern people".
+They were not made by the people around the Malacca straits, large shipbuilding industry only existed in the eastern half of Java.

 History

-Greek astronomer, Ptolemy, said in his work Geography (ca. 150 AD) that huge ships came from the east of India.
+Greek astronomer Ptolemy said in his work Geography (ca. 150 AD) that huge ships came from the east of India.
 This was also confirmed by an anonymous work called Periplus Marae Erythraensis.
-Both mention a type of ship called kolandiaphonta (also known as kolandia, kolandiapha, and kolandiapha onta), which is a straightforward transcription of the Chinese word K'un-lun po—meaning "ships of Kun-lun", the Chinese name for Sumatra and/or Java.
+Both mention a type of ship called kolandiaphonta (also known as kolandia, kolandiapha, and kolandiapha onta), which is a straightforward transcription of the Chinese word K'un-lun po—meaning "ships of Kun-lun".
+K'un-lun is a rather broad term, it may be an ethnolinguistic term or a region consisting of southern mainland of Southeast Asia and the Maritime Southeast Asia, these include Java, Sumatra, Borneo, Champa, and Cambodia.

 The 3rd century book Strange Things of the South (南州異物志 — Nánzhōu Yìwùzhì) by Wan Chen (萬震) describes ships capable of carrying 600–700 people together with more than 10,000 hu (斛) of cargo (250–1000 tons according to various interpretations—600 tons deadweight according to Manguin).
 These ships came from K'un-lun.
 The ships are called K'un-lun po (or K'un-lun bo), could be more than 50 meters in length and had a freeboard of 5.2–7.8 meters.
 When seen from above they resemble covered galleries.
 Wan Chen explains the ships' sail design as follows:

 A 260 CE book by K'ang T'ai (康泰), quoted in Taiping Yulan (982 AD) described ships with seven sails called po or ta po (great ship or great junk) that could travel as far as Syria (大秦—Ta-chin, Roman Syria).
 These ships were used by the Indo-Scythian (月支—Yuezhi) traders for transporting horses.
 He also made reference to monsoon trade between the islands (or archipelago), which took a month and a few days in a large po.
 The word "po" might be derived from the Old Javanese parahu, Javanese word prau, or the Malay word perahu, which means large ship.
 Note that in modern usage, perahu refers to a small boat.